solaranamnesis/otto-buchner/die-meteoriten-in-sammlungen/README.md

 Attempt at translations from the original German to English, I welcome all pull requests of submitted translations and/or edits.

-## Die Meteoriten in Sammlungen, Ihre Geschichte, Mineralogische Und Chemische Beschaffenheit (1863)
+## Die Meteoriten in Sammlungen, ihre Geschichte, Mineralogische und Chemische Beschaffenheit (1863)

 English - Plain Text
 English - PDF